ZacharyBohn/VoxelData/README.md

 -   Worst case chunk memory footprint for 20^3 chunks loaded: 176MB

 Overall the performance for this data structure is a success.
 It is fast enough and small enough that it would be able to store boxy voxel data in a real world scenario.

+The data structures are stored entirley in ./CSharpTests/VoxelChunk.cs